Arash-Nozarinejad/analysis-tutorial/spreadsheets/xlookup-complete-tutorial/readme.md

 ```
 =XLOOKUP(H2, A2:A20, B2:B20, “Country not found”)
 ```
-Here XLOOKUP will look for Canada (H2) in the Country column (A2:A20), and since Canada is missing the message “Country not found” will be returned.
+Here XLOOKUP will look for United Kingdom (H2) in the Country column (A2:A20), and since United Kingdom is missing the message “Country not found” will be returned.

 ### Example 4 – match_mode
 Next in our list of optional arguments is: match_mode.